Photoassociative ionization of Na inside a storage ring

 We performed two-color PAI experiments in two different trap geometries: (i) a usual MOT, where collision axes can be considered as random (3D-case) and (ii) an atomotron presenting a nearly one collision axis (1D-case).
 In a first set of experiments the PAI rate was measured in the atomotron as a function of the probe polarization, keeping a constant intensity.
 While in a second set of experiments the PAI rate was measured in both traps, as a function of the probing laser intensity.

-PAI is a four step process that has been extensively described in earlier references~\cite{Weiner_1999,Gallagher_1991}.
-Therefore we will only remind here these four stages for clarity of the forthcoming discussion: (1) A pair of ultracold atoms in the ground state follows a collisional trajectory in the presence of a radiation field.
+PAI is a two step process that has been extensively described in earlier references~\cite{Weiner_1999,Gallagher_1991}.
+Therefore we will only remind here this process for clarity of the forthcoming discussion, using four stages, fig.~\ref{fig:diagram} can help the visualization of the description: (1) A pair of ultracold atoms in the ground state follows a collisional trajectory in the presence of a radiation field.
 Note that in our case, due to the relative intensity of cooling and repumping light, most of the trapped atoms are in ground state $3S_{1/2}(F=1)$.
 (2) One atom of the colliding pair absorbs a photon and is promoted, at long range, to an attractive $C_3/R^3$ potential of an intermediate state ($Na + Na^*$).
 The two atoms are accelerated towards each other.
-(3) Absorbtion of a second photon and promotion to a doubly excited state $Na^*+Na^*$.
-(4) Autoionization to $Na_2^+ + e^-$ at short range.
+(3) Absorption of a second photon promotes the pair to a doubly excited state $Na^*+Na^*$.
+(4) The pair autoionizes to $Na_2^+ + e^-$ at short range.
+The whole process can be summed up as :

 The PAI rate is then given by~\cite{Gallagher_1991} :